 Music Festival Basics: Pick up Your Trash Afterwards

 While this just seems like a given and is basic common sense, you’d be surprised at the number of litterbugs who attend festivals.
 They reach the end of the weekend and decide it is easier to leave their stuff behind vs repacking it all into the car.
-Be responsible and please pick up after yourself when festival-going.
+Be responsible and pick up after yourself and others when festival-going.
 If you brought it in, take it out.

 While most festivals are held in specially demarcated areas, leftover rubbish from the events can spill out into the surrounding areas and can wreak havoc on the local ecosystems and wildlife.
 Play your part and make sure the trash is contained and controlled.